 The London Stansted Cambridge Corridor is one of the most exciting and dynamic opportunities in the UK.

-The London Stansted to Cambridge Corridor covers the area from Tech City, the City Fringe, Kings Cross, and the Olympic Park, up through the Lee Valley and M11/A10 and West Anglia Rail corridors to Harlow and Stansted, and through to Cambridge.
+The London Stansted to Cambridge Corridor covers the area from the Royal Docks Enterprise Zone, Tech City, Kings Cross, and the Olympic Park, up through the Lee Valley and M11/A10 and West Anglia Rail corridors, to Harlow and Stansted, and through to Cambridge and Peterborough.

 A jobs and growth agenda for the corridor